-“SG-Member” means a Member for whom an Employer is required by regulation 54 to make contributions;
+SG-Member means a Member for whom an Employer is required by regulation 54 to make contributions;

-“SG-exempt Member” means an eligible statutory WSS Member who is not an SG-Member because of the SGA Act sections 26 to 29.
+SG-exempt Member means an eligible statutory WSS Member who is not an SG-Member because of the SGA Act sections 26 to 29.

 (2) For each contribution period of an SG-Member in which the Member receives an over-OTE item the Employer must make a contribution to the Fund for the Member of an amount equal to 9% of the monetary value, determined by the Employer, of that over-OTE item.